-- TOEFL (Test of English as a Foreign Language) - www.toefl.org - Score report of 80 on the Internet-based TOEFL (iBT) with a sub-score of 20 on the written and 20 on the speaking sections.
-(The Augsburg University TOEFL code is 6014.) - IELTS (International English Language Testing System) - www.ielts.org - Score report of 6.5. - MELAB (Michigan English Language Assessment Battery) - www.cambridgemichigan.org/melab - Score report of 80, and score report must be accompanied by an official letter from the testing coordinator. - Successful completion of a previous undergraduate or graduate degree at an accredited college or university in the US, the United Kingdom, Ireland, English-speaking Canada, New Zealand, or Australia.
+- Test of English as a Foreign Language (TOEFL) - Minimum score of 80 on the Internet-based TOEFL (iBT) with a sub-score of 20 on the written and 20 on the speaking sections.
+(The Augsburg University TOEFL code is 6014.) - $\circ$ $\:$ Score of 8.5 or better on the TOEFL Essentials exam. - International English Language Testing System (IELTS) - Score report of 6.5. - Duolingo English Exam - Score of 105.

 Score reports must be sent to Augsburg directly from the testing center.
-Score reports must not be more than two years old.
+Score reports must be for exams completed within the last two years.
+Please contact your Admissions representative to inquire about any tests not reflected here.